-Pre-and Post- Observation Conference meetings are mandatory.
+^{}Pre-and Post- Observation Conference meetings are mandatory for Formal Observations:

-A Pre-Observation Conference should take place at least one week prior to any formal observation.

-A Post-Observation Conference should take place no later than one week after any formal observation.

-If there are areas from the rubrics that fall within the Developing or Ineffective categories, goals should be set and informal/formal observations should be done.
-Teachers should receive a CIT referral for additional support.

-Administrators/Peer Reviewers should document the beginning and end time of observations and should stay long enough to reasonably assess the teacher's performance.
-Peer Evaluators should observe at least 2 times/month and there should be a mix of formal and informal observations.
+- > Pre-Observation Conference should take place at least one week prior to any formal observation. - ▶ Post-Observation Conference should take place no later than one week after any formal observation. - Administrators and Peer Reviewers should document the beginning and end time of observations and should stay long enough to reasonably assess the teacher's performance.

-QUICK GLANCE: A FRAMEWORK FOR COMPONENTS OF PROFESSIONAL PRACTICE
+QUICK GLANCE: A FRAMEWORK FOR TEACHING